WELBORNE needs a train station.

 The plans for Welborne also include shops, a health centre and three primary schools.

-It comes as Hampshire County Council raise concerns over the Junction 10 plans being in place to coincide with the smart motorway upgrade for the M27.
+It comes as Hampshire County Council raises concerns over the Junction 10 plans being in place to coincide with the smart motorway upgrade for the M27.